About Lab Grown Diamonds

-High-Pressure High-Temperature, or HPHT, recreates a diamond’s natural growing environment found deep within the Earth.
-The machines used have the ability to build up the pressure of almost 60,000 atmospheres and temperature of 2,500 degrees Celsius.
+High-pressure high-temperature, or HPHT, recreates a diamond’s natural growing environment found deep within the Earth.
+The machines used have the ability to build up a pressure of almost 60,000 atmospheres and a temperature of 2,500 degrees Celsius.

 The molten catalyst solution causes the graphite within the cell to dissolve.
 Once all the required conditions are met, the cooling process begins.
 This process takes place over several days and allows the carbon atoms to build upon the seed.
 The cell is removed from the HPHT machine once the growth cycle is complete.
 The new rough diamond is extracted and cleaned in preparation for final cutting and polishing.